-Why the Ballard Bridge and its steel neighbors need cool-water baths
+Why the Ballard Bridge and its steel neighbors need cool-water baths in the summertime

 Seattle's steel drawbridges will be tested, measured and watered more often in summertime, after August heat caused a 76-minute traffic shutdown at the Ballard Bridge on Wednesday night.

+Seattle’s steel drawbridges will be tested, measured and sprayed with water more often in summertime, after August heat caused a 76-minute traffic shutdown at the Ballard Bridge Wednesday night when it wouldn’t close completely.

 Crews doused the 101-year-old bridge as a precaution for the next day, following a long operation to lock the decks into correct position, said Matt Donohue, the recently-hired structures director at Seattle Department of Transportation (SDOT).
-The crossing serves 65,000 vehicle trips daily.

 The former SDOT protocol was to examine hot bridges and consider dousing them on the third consecutive day of 85-degree-plus temperatures, to reduce thermal expansion of bridge components.
 Now SDOT will water the bridges on the first or second day of high temperatures, Donohue said.